-Our consolidated accounting result after tax for the first half of this year was a profit of HUF 589 million.
-Our half-year reported profit after tax reached this level despite the HUF 475 million non-recurring corporate tax liability - as already mentioned in last quarter's report - as a result of the HUF 7 billion increase in equity due to the transition to IFRS 17.
-Also, to ensure a proper comparison, it needs to be noted that the effect of the extra profit tax reduces the annual increase from an accounting point of view.
-The exact calculation of this is limited by the IFRS 17 framework - as the difference between the changes in the terms and conditions of each contract used at the inception and at the preparation of the financial statements would make the analysis too complex - and our best estimate for this is the HUF 321 million shown in the below graph.
+- a non-recurring corporate tax liability incurred as a result of the HUF 7 billion increase in equity due to the transition to IFRS 17, which decreased our profit after tax by HUF 498 million, furthermore - we also need to separate the effect of the extra profit tax when assessing the result of the ordinary course of business.
+The exact mathematic calculation of the extra profit tax is limited by the IFRS 17 framework - as the difference between the changes in the terms and conditions of each contract at their issuance and at the preparation of the financial statements would make the analysis too complex - thus according to our best estimate, as also shown in the below table, the amount of the extra profit tax for 2023 was set at HUF 687 million.